Information for Faculty and Instructors

 - BAKER is a fee-based document delivery service for faculty.

 - Interlibrary Borrowing Service assists faculty to obtain materials that are not available at UC Berkeley.
 In addition to the core interlibrary loan services, faculty have borrowing privileges from Stanford and UT Austin via RLCP.
+International borrowing is also available.

 - Off-campus access to electronic resources - Access online resources from home using either the Proxy Server or VPN with your CalNet ID.